 First Year with IHF

-Childhood Policy and Systems-Building, Infant and Early Childhood Mental Health
+Early Childhood Policy, Advocacy and Systems-Building; Grassroots Organizing and Movement Building; Infant and Early Childhood Mental Health

 J.D., Boston College Law School

 B.A. in Political Science, DePauw University